 How to Position your Build

 Moving along, the next thing you want to decide on is positioning.
-This will vary from comp to comp, but in my example, I want Volibear and Garen to be the two main units that are targeted first.
-They both have powerful abilities and can stall for a very long time, so I put them in front.
+This will vary from comp to comp, but in my example, I want Singed and Jayce to be the two main units that are targeted first.
+They both are the tanks of the team, so they can go up front to take aggro.

-After that, I simply look to protect my main carry, Karma, by surrounding her with other units.
-I leave Gragas on the opposite corner to act as a bait unit for things like Assassins or targeted abilities.
+After that, I simply look to protect my main carry, Jhin, by surrounding her with other units.
+I leave Ezreal on the opposite corner to act as a bait unit for things like Assassins or targeted abilities.

 Positioning is very situational.
 Comps rarely have a single position that will succeed every time, but the point of this step is to create a general idea of what you want to accomplish with your positioning.

 And with that, most of the work for your team comp is done.
 Experienced players can usually see a team comp and the items and fill in the rest of the blanks.